GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 Which path is best if I want agents

-Agentic AI is best if agents are already your clear target and you are ready for more orchestration-heavy systems work.
+Agentic AI is best if agents are already your clear target and you are ready for orchestration-heavy systems work: tool calling, state, planning, tracing, evaluation, and controlled workflow execution.

 Can I move from Generative AI or AI Developer into Agentic AI later